ACOs – The Most Important Health Care Reform You Have Never Heard Of

 The guidelines for establishing Accountable Care Organizations were proposed as part of the Patient Protection and Affordable Care Act.
 Health care providers and health insurers did not wait for the Supreme Court, the recent election, nor any further action from Congress.
 They have introduced ACOs on their own within the framework set by the Affordable Care Act.

 The Genesis Health System ACO has announced ACO relationships with Wellmark Blue Cross and with Medicare.
-Genesis is also one of four founding partners of the University of Iowa Health Alliance, which has created the largest health care organization in Iowa with 50 hospitals and more than 160 physician clinics to position us to be more successful as an ACO.
+Genesis is also one of four members of the University of Iowa Health Alliance, which has created the largest health care organization in Iowa with 20 hospitals and nearly 2,000 physicians to position us to be more successful as an ACO.

 The members of the University of Iowa Health Alliance are working together to advance the high quality of health care services and to improve the health status of patients and communities.
 The alliance creates an organization for the partners to share expertise, selected support services and information technologies.